 There’s something rather romantic about browsing through the prized antiques, handmade baubles, vintage clothing and tchotchkes on offer at any flea market—and the iconic Chelsea Flea has all that and more.
 Just be aware that this beloved flea market is held outdoors, so you’ll need to bundle up if you want to thoroughly browse all the goods.

 Head to Brooklyn for a sexy and dazzling date night at XIV—a venue that puts on lavish burlesque performances inspired by the court of Louis XIV.
-There are tickets available for a burlesque take on the Nutcracker, as well as the exceedingly popular Cocktail Magique performance, and tickets to the latest show, Queen of Hearts, are already on pre-sale.
+There are tickets available for a burlesque take on the Nutcracker, as well as the exceedingly popular Cocktail Magique performance, and both shows promise a memorable experience.

 House of Yes is a funky multi-room performing arts venue and nightclub in the Bushwick neighborhood of Brooklyn and the vibe is all about self-expression (and also dance parties).
 Costumes are encouraged but not required and many of the acts invite audience participation.
 Head here if you’re looking for a fun night out featuring more creativity than your standard nightclub scene.